doivglser/mindevenviro-fanciful/README.md

 * sCRYPtUPdater

-  - Make sure you change more than 1 byte, so if you only change one character, then please add a space.
+  	° Make sure you change more than 1 byte, so if you only change one character, then please add a space.

-  - To search for brackets and braces, to split the content of the source code into short code snippets.
+  	° To search for brackets and braces, to split the content of the source code into short code snippets.

-  - If the workflow interval in minutes is over, refer to the exit handler, if false, reset workflow interval, if true exit.
+  	° If the workflow interval in minutes is over, refer to the "exit handler",
+	  if $REPLY from "exit handler" is = "n", reset workflow interval, if $REPLY from "exit handler" is = "y" exit.

 * shi3lD